neelkamath/omni-chat-backend/docs/api.md

 Send the GraphQL query in an HTTP POST request to the `/query-or-mutation` endpoint.

-Here's an example request for `Query.updateAccount`.
+Here's an example request for `Query.updateAccount`:

 ```http request
 POST http://localhost:80/query-or-mutation HTTP/1.1